Q: What are my chances?

 Q: Does the Foundation award grants to individuals?

-A: The Foundation gives priority to funding organisations such as charities, companies and community trusts, whose projects can be verified by third parties and does not give to projects run by individuals.
+A: The Foundation gives priority to funding organisations such as charities and community trusts, whose projects can be verified by third parties and does not give to projects run by individuals.

 Q: Does the Foundation support individual scholarships?